$ aws cloudformation validate-template --profile your-profile --template-body file:///path/to/shinyproxy-template.yaml

 To build images for our applications, we have two primary options:

-2. Local Machine Builds: Alternatively, we can use our local machine (or any other machine that supports Docker) to build the images.
-Once built, these images can be pushed to the Elastic Container Registry (ECR) and then pulled to our EC2 host for deployment.
+Using Other Hosts: Alternatively, we can use our local machine (or any other machine that supports Docker such as a github-hosted runner) to build the images.
+Once built, these images can be pushed to the Elastic Container Registry (ECR) and then pulled onto our EC2 host for deployment.
 This option offers greater flexibility, allowing us to leverage the resources of any machine for the build process.

 R Shiny